k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Deploy the TDM LU.
 This deployment creates the TDM DB and the k2masking schema.
 After the TDM DB is created, set the **CREATE_TDMDB** Global in the TDM LU back to **false**.

-- Build and deploy the remaining TDM project to Fabric.
+- Build and deploy the remaining TDM project components to Fabric.

 - Click [here](/articles/16_deploy_fabric/03_offline_deploy.md) for more information about offline deployment.